The Best Time of Year to Visit Hawaii

 Maui and Kauai are both fantastic choices though very different.
 Maui is more developed and has a broader range of resorts, attractions, and dining options, while Kauai is more tranquil, better known for its natural beauty.
 Maui (Lahaina in particular) is also drier year-round than Kauai.
 Princeville is on the wetter side of an already rainy island, though rain usually comes in short bursts, not all day long; if you’d like to visit Kauai but prefer less rain, consider staying in Po’ipu instead.

-Since it’s your first time to Hawaii, and you only have one week, Maui is the better choice.
+Since it’s your first time to Hawaii, and you only have one week, I’d recommend Maui.
 Rather than splitting your time between two islands, consider splitting your vacation into two areas on Maui.
 Lahaina is a great place to start; it is sunny and dry almost every day, with amazing, white sand beaches, great restaurants, and plenty of activities.
 Midway through your vacation, drive the Road to Hana and stay for a few of nights in the hippie/surf town Pa’ia, in the rustic hills of the Upcountry, or on the black sand beaches of Hana (Hana is in the rainforest, so there may be some occasional showers here).

 6. Best Time to Explore Kilauea